vystrcild/llm-dataset-processor/README.md

 ## 🤔 Which model to choose?
 For cost-effective processing, we recommend using `GPT-4o-mini` and `Claude 3.5 Haiku`.
 For higher quality results, we recommend using `GPT-4o` and `Claude 3.5 Sonnet`.

-Be aware that costs can grow very quickly with larger datasets.
+Be aware that LLM costs can grow very quickly with larger datasets.
 We recommend testing your prompt first by enabling `Test Prompt Mode`.

+Example of processing and creating summaries of 100 blog articles with Claude 3.5.
+Sonnet:

+1.555.827 input tokens: $4.67
+44.926 output tokens: $0.67
+Apify Usage: $0.434

+**Total Costs**: $5.77

 Make sure you have sufficient credits in your LLM provider account.